kasko/docs/source/rest_api/index.rst

 Get specific policy
 --------------------

-Depending if you are using v1 policy or v2 policy, there will be a different approach to this step
+Depending wether you are using v1 policy or v2 policy, there will be a different approach to this step.

 - :ref:`Get v1 policy <get_v1_policy>`
 - :ref:`Get v2 policy <get_v2_policy>`